tthen/epa-model-airmod/README.md

     "NO_MISSING": {
       "Keyword": "NO_MISSING",
       "Type": ["Optional", "Repeatable"],
-      "Description": "Identifies those variables to QA and summarize the messages only; detailed message identifying the violation and date is suppressed."
+      "Description": "Identifies those variables to QA and summarize the messages only; detailed message identifying the violation and date is suppressed.", "Parameters": {
+        "uaname1 ... uanameN": "Suppresses missing data messages for the upper air variables specified, as defined in Appendix B; the number of times the variable is missing is not tallied.", },
     },
     "QAOUT": {
       "Keyword": "QAOUT",
       "Type": ["Mandatory", "Non-repeatable"],
-      "Description": "File name of upper air data for quality assessed output/merge input."
+      "Description": "File name of upper air data for quality assessed output/merge input.", "Parameters": {
+        "qa_output_filename": "Name of the output file from the QA/input to merge data.", },
     },
     "RANGE": {
       "Keyword": "RANGE",
       "Type": ["Optional", "Repeatable", "Reprocessed"],
-      "Description": "Set new upper and lower bounds and missing values for QA of the variable listed."
+      "Description": "Set new upper and lower bounds and missing values for QA of the variable listed.", "Parameters": {
+        "uaname": ["UAPR", "UAHT", "UATT", "UATD", "UAWD", "UAWS", "UASS", "UADS", "UALR", "UADD"], "lower_bound": "Minimum value of the valid range of values for uaname", "<[=]": "Exclude (<) or include (<=) the lower and upper bounds (the endpoints) in the QA", "upper_bound": "Maximum value of the valid range of values for uaname", "missing_indicator": "Value to indicate the value is missing", },
     },
     "XDATES": {
       "Keyword": "XDATES",
       "Type": ["Mandatory", "Non-repeatable"],
-      "Description": "Inclusive dates identifying the period of time to extract from the archive data file."
+      "Description": "Inclusive dates identifying the period of time to extract from the archive data file.", "Parameters": {
+        "YB/MB/DB": "Beginning year, month and day to extract; the slash (/) between each part of the date field is required; there can be no blanks in this parameter", "[TO]": "Optional; used to make this record more readable", "YE/ME/DE": "Ending year, month and day to extract; the slash (/) between each part of the date field is required; there can be no blanks in this parameter", },
     },
   },
   "SURFACE": {},